Portrait in Black

 Portrait in Black is a 1960 American neo-noir melodrama film directed by Michael Gordon, and starring Lana Turner and Anthony Quinn.
-Produced by Ross Hunter, the film was based on the play of the same name by Ivan Goff and Ben Roberts, who also wrote the screenplay.
+Produced by Ross Hunter, the film was adapted from the play of the same title by Ivan Goff and Ben Roberts, who also wrote the screenplay.
 The film was distributed by Universal-International.
 This was the final film appearance by actress Anna May Wong.